google/turbinia/docs/user/install.md

 ### Grafana SMTP Setup

-If you want to receive alert notifications from Grafan, you'll need to setup a SMTP server for Grafana.
+If you want to receive alert notifications from Grafana, you'll need to setup a SMTP server for Grafana.
 To configure a SMTP server, you need to add the following environment variables to `Grafana` `env` section in `osdfir-infrastructure/modules/monitoring/main.tf`

 ```
       {